-Renewable energy: how to pick a genuinely green energy tariff
+RENEWABLE ENERGY - how to pick a genuinely green electricity tariff

-The provider you go with is a really important question, but actually quite a complicated one because there's a lot of confusion about suppliers/tariffs that are genuinely green, and those that are simply marketed as green (otherwise known as 'greenwashing').
+The provider you go with is a really important question, but actually quite a complicated one because there's a lot of confusion about suppliers / tariffs that are genuinely green, and those that are simply marketed as green (otherwise known as 'greenwashing').
 Below is some context on this distinction and then a couple of recommendations for suppliers to look at.
-Ultimately, you'll need to look at the specific tariff you're offered and how it's composed to know if you're getting a green energy supply.
+Ultimately, you'll need to look at the specific tariff you're offered and how it's composed to know if you're getting a green electricity supply.

-This also has an impact on cost, with genuinely green tariffs often costing more from necessary additional costs of sourcing renewable energy directly, so if you see a green tariff that is very cheap the odds are that it's not actually green at all.
+This also has an impact on cost, with genuinely green tariffs often costing more due to the additional costs of sourcing renewable electricity directly, so if you see a green tariff that is very cheap the odds are that it's not actually green at all.
 All of this means that you should look for a tariff that is backed by 100% renewable electricity rather than 'greenwashed' with the purchase of REGO certificates.

 Recommendation: Now in terms of specific suppliers, we often suggest looking at Ecotricity and Good Energy, which regularly come out on top in terms of sustainability when ranked by independent sources such as 'Which?'.
 The bottom line though is that you'll need to look at the specific tariff as many suppliers will also have mixed/non-green tariffs.